ihtnc/ava-ghcopilot-workshop-ato/exercise/javascript/tank-game/challenge.md

 3.)
 Change the playable canvas area to use the entire browser window.
 When the window is resized, the canvas should resize accordingly.

 4.)
 Add a background image to the canvas.
 Image is available at `exercise\javascript\tank-game\image\background.jpg`.
+Instead of an "X", display the `boom.png` image when the bullet hits the target.

 5.)
 Add a function that detects if the bullet leaves the canvas area.
 Before displaying "You Lose", the bullet should be off the canvas.